TimKong21/Medical-Appointment-No-Show-Prediction/README.md

 - To train model on AWS Sagemaker, upload all project assets to the workspace, and run `Code Modularization.ipynb`.
 - For throughout model building process, refer `project notebook.ipynb`.
 - For detail model deployment steps, refer `model deployment.ipynb`.
+- For comprehensive project overview, please refer to `Project Documentation.pdf`.